Rellikeht/dwm/README.md

 The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.

+# Patches:
+- activetagindicator
+- attachdirection
+- awesomebar
+- deck-double
+- fullgaps
+- pertag
+I don't know if these are all xd

 # Programs used (bind to keys):
 - dmenu
 - st
+- tabbed
 - urxvt
 - alacritty
-- qterminal
+- xrandr
-- doas (much friendlier than sudo)
 - xclip
 - xmessage
 - xlock
+- xmodmap
+- xclip
+- doas (much friendlier than sudo, used for workaround to suspend computer)
 - i3lock-fancy
 - elogind (loginctl command, I don't use systemd)
 - dzen2
 - rofi
-- shotgun
-- slop
-- pcmanfm
 - qutebrowser
+- pass (passmenu)
+- amixer (it is hard to make it work)
+- pactl (it is slightly easier than alsa) and shell scripts in ~/.scrs, because it is sometimes easier to bind script than single command

+# Some info
+All xmodmap files are separate keyboard layouts

-.xinitrc (.xinit_dwm), and scripts used are in my dotfiles repository I wanted to have modes like in i3, i wrote one for moc with dzen2.
+.xinitrc (.xinitrc_dwm), and scripts used are in my dotfiles repository I wanted to have modes like in i3, i wrote one for moc with dzen2.

 I have problems with NVIDIA drivers, when I suspend computer I get black screen and it doesn't react to keyboard, hence long command to suspend.